Newsflash: Advertising and public relations are not the same thing.

 Think about which strategy – advertising or publicity - you are more trusting of.

-Do you trust a beauty review in your fav fashion magazine by an objective editor, or a cosmetic brand’s full page ad more?
+Do you trust a beauty review in your favorite fashion magazine by an objective editor, or a cosmetic brand’s full-page ad more?

 You trust the review more, as you perceive it to be more reliable.